Ted Herold

-Harald Walter Bernhard Schubring (9 September 1942 – 20 November 2021), stage name Ted Herold, was a German rock and roll singer.
+Harald Walter Bernhard Schubring (9 September 1942 – 20 November 2021), known professionally as Ted Herold, was a German rock and roll singer.

 Life

-He was born in Berlin-Schöneberg, Brandenburg, Prussia, Germany.
+Harald Walter Bernhard Schubring was born on 9 September 1942, in Berlin-Schöneberg, Prussia, Germany.
 Besides an extensive discography, Herold also acted in several films in the 1960s.

 Herold died on 20 November 2021, along with his wife in a house fire in Dortmund, aged 79.